 The taxi owners claim that they have a federal constitutional right to have the government arrest their competitors—people like Dan Burgess, a former engineer who drives 10 to 30 hours a week for uberX, Sidecar and Lyft.
 He also owns Chicago Trivia Guys, a business that puts on trivia programs in bars and restaurants in the Chicago suburbs.
 Dan loves ridesharing because, along with his trivia business, it’s a way to connect with people.
 He even asks his passengers trivia questions in the car.
 Chicagoans appreciate him: they give him 4.8 and 4.92 starts out of five on uberX and Lyft, respectively.

-Dan, Ted and Dustin want to keep earning money by giving people rides, and they don’t want to be arrested for it.
+Dan, Ted and Jim want to keep earning money by giving people rides, and they don’t want to be arrested for it.
 That’s why they have teamed up with the Institute for Justice to intervene in the taxi owners’ lawsuit against Chicago.
 The Institute and the drivers have moved to dismiss the lawsuit and will ensure that the city doesn’t give in to special interests and settle.

 Ridesharing in Brief